Why do we have this fund?

 The focus of this fund is the costs related to the actual desexing of stray, abandoned and feral cats within the Hamilton city boundaries that are to be rehomed (i.e. not for desexing these cats and then releasing them back into the community).

-The grant is allocated annually to organisations and/or individuals to support their activities in achieving this outcome.
+The grant is allocated annually to organisations to support their activities in achieving this outcome.

 Find out more about animal control in relation to keeping cats in Hamilton.